judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - Each participant sees each attitude predicate with a unique clausal complement.
 If we want 10 ratings per combination, we need 4,000 ratings total.
 - For each predicate, we calculate the mean contradiction rating, which we take to be the mean veridicality rating of the predicate: the higher the mean contradiction rating, the more veridical the predicate is.
 - Results: We expect to find that predicates that entail their clausal complement are highly veridical and that veridicality is a gradient property.
 As a consequence, predicates that do not entail their clausal complement may differ in how veridical they are.
 Predicates that are more highly veridical may be more highly projective.
+- Assumption: Predicates that entail the content of the complement have very high veridicality ratings, and predicates that entail the content of the complement have a range of veridicality ratings.
+Contradictoriness can therefore be used to make claims both about entailment (a binary property) and about veridicality (a gradient property).

 ## Projectivity experiment

 - Goal: to identify the extent to which participants take the speaker to be committed to the content of the clausal complement of an attitude predicate realized in a polar question, given a fact about the world.
-- Response task: Participants are instructed to consider the fact about the world, which the speaker is also aware of. **better: Tell participants that the speaker knows that $fact$?** **JD says: I like the "John knows that $fact$" version.
+- Response task: Participants are told that speaker knows $fact$, thereby implying to the participant that the fact is true.
+Participants are instructed to consider the fact about the world, which the speaker is also aware of. **better: Tell participants that the speaker knows that $fact$?** **JD says: I like the "John knows that $fact$" version.
 How does this work with individual-level predicates?**
 	- "certain that" diagnostic (from Journal of Semantics paper)
 		- Fact: Mary just walked into Planned Parenthood.
 	  	- Bill: Did Sue discover that Mary is pregnant?